Skip to main content

 • Add songs and fingerplays into daily routines.

 • Read to infants and toddlers daily.
-Select and display books and other printed materials that represent a variety of cultures, languages, abilities, family structures, and life experiences.
+Select and display books and other printed materials that represent different types of people and a variety of topics.

 • Create opportunities for small groups of infants and toddlers to be near each other or to play together.
 Encourage them to notice one another during activities by saying, for example, “Carol has the horses and they’re eating food.
 I think these horses feel very hungry!”